-In May 2018, my pool algae article received 17,086 unique visitors via Google search.
-I know from some fancy Google Analytics goal reporting I’ve set up, that the page made roughly $840.17 in affiliate commissions.
+In May, my pool algae article received 17,086 unique visitors via Google search.
+I know from the Google Analytics goal reporting I’ve set up, that the page made $840.17 in affiliate commissions.

 Now, let’s look at the earnings report for that exact pool shock product from this article for the month of May.

-Now, that’s high for Amazon.
-Their commission rates are different depending on the type of product it is.
-So just be aware of that.
+That’s high for Amazon.
+But beware, their commission rates differ depending on the type of product.

 While that’s a pretty good chunk of change, it’s not earning me a living.
 But that’s just one single product on a large website with many affiliate links.

-It’s good to have a mix and low and high-priced products across your site to diversify your earnings.
+It’s good to have a mix of low and high-priced products across your site to diversify your earnings.

 The best part about recommending digital products is the high commission rates.
 Because there’s very low overhead in selling an ebook, course, or software product, the rates tend to be higher.

 Also, some subscription services offer high one-time payouts per customer.
-That’s fucking awesome and here’s a real-life example.
+That’s AMAZING and here’s a real-life example.

-- They have live customer support chat with people who actually know how to fix issues on WordPress sites.
+- They have live customer support chat with people who understand how to fix

-- They offer a free CDN and aggressive caching for increased page speed.
+- A free CDN and aggressive caching for increased page speed.